dazinator/dazinator.github.io/source/_posts/2015-09-02-asp-net-5-projects-nuget-npm-gulp-bower-jspm-aurelia-part2.md

-## Part 2 - Adding an Aurelia App to our MVC Application
+## Part 2 - Replacing Bower with JSPM

 In [part 1 of this series](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc) we created a shiny new ASP.NET 5 project.

-At this point we have a very basic MVC web application.
+At this point we have a very basic, default, MVC web application.

-### Replacing Bower with JSPM
-I gave a simple overview of JSPM and Bower in [part 1](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc), and for the reasons explained there, let's go ahead and ditch Bower in favour of JSPM as our javascript package manager.
+For reasons discussed in [part 1](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc), let's now go ahead and ditch Bower in favour of JSPM as our javascript package manager.

 #### Uninstall Bower
 You will notice that your ASP.NET 5 application has a number of bower packages included by default:

 ![bowerpackages.PNG]({{site.baseurl}}/assets/posts/bowerpackages.PNG)

-Once we uninstall Bower, we will need to add these packages back through JSPM instead, to get the application working again.

 First, let's uninstall Bower.
-In your project is a `Bower.json` file.. delete it.
+In your project is a `Bower.json` file.
+Delete it!
 (If you can't see it in Solution Explorer, you might need to 'show all files'

 ![bowerjson.PNG]({{site.baseurl}}/assets/posts/bowerjson.PNG)

-When you install `Bower` packages, the contents of those packages are actually installed into the "lib" folder under your `wwwroot` directory.
-So, let's now delete this lib folder.
+When you install `Bower` packages, they are installed under the "lib" folder within your `wwwroot` directory.
+So, let's now delete this lib folder which will delete all of these packages.

 ![wwwrootlibfolder.PNG]({{site.baseurl}}/assets/posts/wwwrootlibfolder.PNG)